FoRTE-Research/FoRTE-FuzzBench/readme.md

 ## BUILDING BENCHMARKS
-We provide the script `buildAll.sh` to compiile all benchmarks from source.
+We provide the script `buildAll.sh` to compile all benchmarks from source.
 Edit the following parameters to reflect the desired C and C++ compilers, and any assembler parameters:
 ```
 compiler=""